 Pick a Peaceful Palette

-Step one in creating a cozy oasis is choosing a color palette that fills you with a sense of calm.
-Whether that means a range of light neutrals or saturated darks or something in between, that's entirely up to you.
+The first step in creating a cozy oasis is choosing a color palette that fills you with a sense of calm.
+Whether that means a range of light neutrals, saturated darks, or something in between, that's entirely up to you.
 Just be sure to pick colors that put you at ease and bring a smile to your face.

 Keep It Casual